-Poland: Abortion 'revolution' means end of old order
+[Feature] Poland: Abortion 'revolution' means end of old order

 The Left party got a 1 percent bump.
 A far-right party called Konfederacja, which supports a total ban, gained 3 percent.

-But, most surprisingly, Poland 2050, a moderate-conservative movement recently created by a former presidential candidate Szymon Hołownia, has made the most headway.
+But, most surprisingly, Poland 2050, a moderate-conservative movement recently created by a former presidential candidate, Szymon Hołownia, has made the most headway.

 Hołownia, who has been highly active during the protests, has increased his ratings by 9 percent to 18 percent, becoming the third largest political force in the country (Poland 2050 is not a political party yet).

-He is a declared Catholic, who's conservative worldview is well known.
+He is a declared Catholic, whose conservative mores are no secret.

 He does not support unlimited access to abortion until the 12th week of pregnancy, but he is very vocal about the separation of church and state.